Role of parasitic interactions and microwave crosstalk in dispersive control of two superconducting artificial atoms: The system and effective dynamics

 with the shifted frequencies written as $\tilde{\omega}_{\mathrm{r}} = \omega_{\mathrm{r}} - g_{1}\eta_{1} - g_{2}\eta_{2}$ and $\tilde{\omega}_{n} = \omega_{n} + g_{n}\eta_{n}$, and the effective atom-atom interaction strength mediated by the resonator

 We are omitting an additional term $\hat{H}_{\mathrm{eff},\alpha}$ related to the effective contribution of the anharmonic part of the atoms (see Appendix~\ref{ApSec:Anharmonicity} for further information).
 In fact such a term needs to be taken into account in general, but in some particular cases it can be neglected.
-More precisely, in regime of \textit{low} excitation in the resonator and when one of the atoms is not doubly excited, the probability of such a term affects the dynamics is negligible.
-Consequently, violation to these approximations leads to an effective impact of the $\hat{H}_{\mathrm{eff},\alpha}$ in the system evolution.
-Its main contribution is associated with a coherent population leakage from the atoms to the resonator, and vice-versa, which undermines the fidelity of quantum gates for superconducting \textit{qutrits} and \textit{qudits}, for example.
+More precisely, in the regime of \textit{low} excitation in the resonator and when one of the atoms is not doubly excited, the probability of such a term affecting the dynamics is negligible.
+Consequently, violation of these approximations leads to an effective impact of the $\hat{H}_{\mathrm{eff},\alpha}$ in the system evolution.
+Its main contribution is associated with a coherent population leakage from the atoms to the resonator, and vice versa, which undermines the fidelity of quantum gates for superconducting \textit{qutrits} and \textit{qudits}, for example.